Paid search vs. Paid social vs. SEO

 Companies underestimate just how much people resort to using their mobile for everyday tasks compared to desktop.
 If you’re not designing your advertisements to work for mobile, then you may be losing immense opportunities of gaining customers since you’re stuck in the past of solely desktop usage.

 Make sure you’re giving an appropriate text size to see on mobile and desktop, as well as picking softer colors that won’t be too harsh to eyes when viewed on mobile.

 4 | Choose the Right Ad Format

 Lastly, but certainly not least, make sure you’re using the correct ad format that will optimize your sales rather than prevent you from being rightly seen.
 Social media sites like Facebook will pressure you into investing in all types of ad formats, but there are specific ones that will present your advertisement optimally.
 Consider the type of image and text you’re using and pick a format that will make your ad shine.

 Work with us

 Fahrenheit is proudly featured as a leading Top Austin SEO Agencies by Design Rush.

-Fahrenheit Marketing’s content strategy team specializes in Search Engine Optimization, Paid Search, and Paid Digital Social Campaigns, and would love to see your company’s digital presence flourish.
+Fahrenheit Marketing’s content strategy team specializes in a multitude of digital marketing methods.
+Check out our Search Engine Optimization, Paid Search, and Paid Digital Social service pages.
+We would love to see your company’s digital presence flourish.
 To learn more about our services and how we can help achieve your company’s marketing goals, say hello to our team.